Using articles correctly with countable and uncountable nouns can be very challenging.

 Telling the difference

 To start with, how do you check if a noun is countable or uncountable?
-There are no absolute rules, so it’s a good study habit to make a note each time you learn a new noun.
-However, there are some categories that are more likely to be uncountable:
+There are no absolute rules; however, there are some categories that are more likely to be uncountable:

 – Liquids, gases, grains and powders, for example: water, air, sand, rice.